 Is it taking you a long time to copy files from your Mac to your USB flash drive or external?
 Are you having trouble copying photos from your SD card to your Mac?
-Or did you notice that Big Sur slowed down Mac when copying files?
+Or did you notice that Big Sur or Monterey slowed down your Mac when copying files?

 Generally, copying files on your Mac should be a breeze.
 Finder has been designed to make file transfers as smooth and as seamless as possible.
 All you need to do is drag the files that need to be copied to the destination folder and Finder will do the rest.
 Regular file transfers can be completed in a few seconds, while larger files might take a minute or two.

 When the file transfer takes up more than 10 minutes of your time, then there is something wrong somewhere.
 Copying files should also not affect your Mac’s general performance.
 Copying files is a pretty straightforward process and it seldom causes problems with macOS.